A Workflow Was Productive, but Too Fragile to Scale

 - and what must be held as protocol.

-If productivity matters, then portability matters too.
+If productivity matters, portability matters too.

-And if a workflow is meant to live beyond the people who first made it work, then scaling is not only a staffing problem.
+And if a workflow is meant to live beyond the people who first made it work, scaling is not only a staffing problem.

 It is a structure problem.